TimCinel/ha-screentimenetwork/README.md

 2. Copy it into your `custom_components` directory.
 3. Restart Home Assistant.

+## Prerequisites

+Before configuring this integration, you need:

+1. **A Screentime Network account** - Sign up at [thescreentimenetwork.com/api/getting-started](https://www.thescreentimenetwork.com/api/getting-started)
+2. **ClearSpace iOS app** - Install from [App Store](https://apps.apple.com/us/app/clearspace-reduce-screen-time/id1572515807)
+   - Grant Screen Time permissions
+   - Log in with your Screentime Network account
+   - This app collects and reports your screen time data

 ## Configuration

 1. In the Home Assistant UI, go to **Configuration** > **Integrations**.
 2. Click the **+ ADD INTEGRATION** button.
 3. Search for "The Screentime Network".
-4. Enter your API key from thescreentimenetwork.com.
+4. Enter your username (handle) and API key from thescreentimenetwork.com.

 ## Features

 - Provides a sensor showing your screen time data
 - Updates hourly from thescreentimenetwork.com
+- Screen time values are approximate and rounded to the nearest 15-minute interval (due to Apple Screen Time API constraints)

 ## Support